Merulo/Chinese-Checkers-Server/README.md

 ### About this program

-My main principle was to design this server in a way that represents everything what i have learned.
+My main principle was to design this server in a way that represents everything what I have learned.
-The other thing i had in mind when designing was openness for change and addition.
+The other thing I had in mind when designing was openness for change and addition.
 Modification of this code for other games should be quite simple; additional interfaces might be necessary.

 ### Usage

-Due to lack of time and some missed milestones i was unable to create server GUI.
+Due to lack of time and some missed milestones I was unable to create server GUI.
 This resulted in almost non-configurable server.
 Compile and start the server then compile and start the [client](https://github.com/Merulo/Chinese-Checkers-Client).

-### TODO
+### Wish list:

-* Add GUI for server with command line for control of games flow
+* Add server GUI with a command line for control of games and players
 * Add server settings
 * Add Logger-like class for logging changes and events
 * ~~Establish different languages (currently we are using a mix of polish & english)~~ Polish is main language
-* Add translator for server messages
+* Add translator class for server messages

 ## Authors